Mantongash/news_highlights/README.md

 ---

-This is a Flask app that cnsumes the News API and displays news depending on various sources.
+This is a Flask app that consumes the News API and displays news depending on various sources.
 A user can browse various sources and view news in those sources.

 ---